• Martin Loyola

 Concierge

-Joselyn graduated from Universidad Católica Santiago de Guayaquil and has a degree in Tourism and Hotel Management.
-She always knew that she wanted to dedicate herself to hospitality and quality service.
-She enjoys anticipating her guest’s needs and making them feel well cared for.
-Before joining Ecoventura, she spent almost 5 years working at another Relais & Châteaux property in Guayaquil.
-Her passions are photography, gastronomy, travel and reading.
+Joselyn graduated from Universidad Católica Santiago de Guayaquil with a degree in Tourism and Hotel Management.
+She worked for almost 5 years at another Relais & Châteaux property in Guayaquil before joining Ecoventura.
+Her interests include photography, gastronomy, travel, and reading.

 • Fernanda Orellana